SydalsITC/telegram-tools/demo-bot/README.md

 # Demo Telegram Bot
+An example for a telegram bot written in python and running in a docker container.

 ## About
-This is an example for a telegram bot written in python and running in a docker container.
+For a small private project, we needed a bot as member in our telegram group that should create always the same polls if it was asked to.
+So a bot account was created using the [telegram botfather](https://telegram.me/BotFather) and some bot code written in python, using the python-telegram-bot library.

 ## How it works
 Start the bot with docker compose: